Endofyab/rustlings-solutions/README.md

-# Exercise to Book Chapter mapping
+# rustlings-solutions

+Solutions to the Rustlings exercises
 | Exercise               | Book Chapter        |
 | ---------------------- | ------------------- |
 | variables              | §3.1                |